 In late 2017, researchers at the Cape Eleuthera Institute deployed two sub-surface FADs at 10m deep anchored in 600m of water to create a platform to study and promote the conservation of pelagic fish and better understand the role of FADs in altering fish movements.
 Unique in that they are hidden from fishing activity, these FADs can give us an exciting look into the lives of wide- ranging, highly migratory predators such as mahi-mahi and wahoo as well as small baitfish seeking cover in the open ocean.

-We are conducting a series of research projects that shed light on the following:
+We are conducting a series of research projects on the following:

 Colonization and Succession